jefflunt/how_slow/README.md

 views.sections.show.total: 76
 ```

-You can name your counters whatever you like, but since I like to get my sorted by
+You can name your counters whatever you like, but since I like to get mine sorted by
 alphebetical order, ascending, I name them as if they were namespaces, in order to
 group similar counter metrics together.